-Applicants are notified of admission status in writing by the Office of Graduate Programs or Paralegal Program Office upon completion of the review process by the Admissions Committee.
-To accept the offer of admission and to be able to register, a new student must complete a Confirmation Form and a non-refundable deposit (\$50 for Criminal Justice, \$350 for Pre-Health and Nutrition, \$100 for all other programs) to the Graduate Programs or Paralegal Program Office by the date specified in the enrollment checklist.
+Applicants (except Dietetic Internship) are notified of their admission status in writing by the Graduate Admissions Office upon completion of the review process by the appropriate program's Admissions Committee.
+To accept the offer of admission and to be able to register, a new student must complete a Confirmation Form and a non-refundable deposit (\$50 for Criminal Justice, \$350 for Pre-Health and Nutrition, \$100 for all other programs) to the Graduate

+Admissions Office by the date specified in the enrollment checklist.
 This deposit will be applied toward the student's first tuition bill.